-Depreciation and amortization expenses increased by \$19.4 million, or 34.1%, to \$76.3 million for the year ended December 31, 2016 from \$56.9 million for the year ended December 31, 2015.
+Depreciation and amortization expenses.
+Depreciation and amortization expenses increased by \$19.1 million, or 33.6%, to \$76.0 million for the year ended December 31, 2016 from \$56.9 million for the year ended December 31, 2015.
 Increases in depreciation and amortization expenses, within our segments, consisted primarily of the following:

-- · U.S. Telecom.
-Depreciation and amortization expenses increased within our U.S. Telecom segment by \$2.3 million, or 10.3%, to \$24.5 million from \$22.2 million, for the years ended December 31, 2016 and 2015, respectively, as a result of certain wireless network expansions and upgrades. - · International Telecom.
-Depreciation and amortization expenses increased within our International Telecom segment by \$15.9 million, or 63.9%, to \$40.8 million from \$24.9 million, for the years ended

-December 31, 2016 and 2015, respectively, as a result of the One Communications and Innovative Acquisitions which incurred an aggregate of \$14.9 million of depreciation and amortization expenses during 2016.

-- · Renewable Energy.
-Depreciation and amortization expenses within our Renewable Energy segment increased by \$0.2 million, or 4.2%, to \$5.0 million from \$4.8 million as a result of capital expenditures during 2016 primarily as a result of our Vibrant Acquisition. - · Corporate Overhead.
+- U.S. Telecom.
+Depreciation and amortization expenses increased within our U.S. Telecom segment by \$2.3 million, or 10.3%, to \$24.5 million from \$22.2 million, for the years ended December 31, 2016 and 2015, respectively, as a result of certain wireless network expansions and upgrades. - International Telecom.
+Depreciation and amortization expenses increased within our International Telecom segment by \$15.6 million, or 62.7%, to \$40.5 million from \$24.9 million, for the years ended December 31, 2016 and 2015, respectively, as a result of the 2016 International Telecom Acquisitions which incurred an aggregate of \$14.9 million of depreciation and amortization expenses during 2016. - Renewable Energy.
+Depreciation and amortization expenses within our Renewable Energy segment increased by \$0.2 million, or 4.2%, to \$5.0 million from \$4.8 million as a result of capital expenditures during 2016 primarily as a result of our Vibrant Acquisition. - Corporate Overhead.
 Depreciation and amortization expenses increased within our corporate overhead by \$1.1 million, or 22.4%, to \$6.0 million from \$4.9 million, for the years ended December 31, 2016 and 2015, respectively, to support our expanding operations.